Socially Aware Bias Measurements for Hindi Language Representations: Measuring Biases in Hindi language Representations

 \subsection{Gender Bias}

-For evaluating binary gender associated bias, we create WEAT tests \cite{caliskan2017semantics} in two ways in Hindi.
-For the \textit{Translated}\footnote{We use the Google-Translate API to obtain the translations.} test, we directly translate individually each word in each test for career \& family, arts \& mathematics and arts \& sciences tests in \cite{caliskan2017semantics}.
-Note that direct translations of some words like `Shakespeare' and `NASA' in Arts and Science lists, are not accurate.
+For evaluating binary gender-associated bias, we create WEAT tests \cite{caliskan2017semantics} in two ways in Hindi, by creating (i) \textit{Translated} word lists, and (ii) \textit{Language-Specific} word lists.

+For the \textit{Translated}\footnote{ Google-Translate API used to obtain translations.} test, we directly translate each individual word in each test for career \& family, arts \& mathematics and arts \& sciences tests in \cite{caliskan2017semantics}.
+Note that direct translations of some words like `Shakespeare' and `NASA' in Arts and Science lists, are not accurate, have ambiguous spellings, or are not populus in the literature.
 Also, some words from English like `cousin' do not have a corresponding word in Hindi.
-Next, we develop a set of socially-aware \textit{Language-specific} tests, where we curate word lists (both and attribute and target) based on popular word usage in Hindi and their associations, and word frequencies in Hindi Wikipedia text.
-Table \ref{tab:trans-vs-crafted} highlights how translated sets capture lesser bias as compared to the WEAT tests specifically created for Hindi - which are a better reflection of how much bias exists in the representations.
-In particular, the WEAT translated test for binary gender and science versus arts captures significantly lower amount of bias, unlike what is prevalent in the society as well as associated text.
+Next, we develop a set of socially-aware \textit{Language-specific} tests, where we curate word lists (both attribute and target) (Appendix \ref{app:wordlists}) based on popular word usage in Hindi and their associations, and word frequencies in Hindi Wikipedia text.

+Table \ref{tab:trans-vs-crafted} highlights how translated sets capture lesser bias as compared to the WEAT tests specifically created for Hindi.
+In particular, the WEAT translated test for binary gender and science versus arts captures significantly low bias, unlike what is prevalent in the society as well as associated text and representations \cite{KHADILKAR2021100409,Madaan2018AnalyzeDA,articlepundir}.
+This, in turn, emphasizes the importance of creating language-specific tests.